adam-blakeney/P1-Meditation-Malta/README.md

 I would like to add drop down menu on mobile to the nav bar.

-I feel this is almost required for todays website as the current nav bar required alot of resizing of text to get it to fit. so with a dropdown menu this would give a more comfortable feel.
+I feel this is almost required for todays website as the current nav bar required alot of resizing of text to get it to fit.
+So with a dropdown menu this would give a more comfortable feel.

 # **Deployment**
 ## Github deployment